bardpedersen/INF205/README.md

 <embed src="https://github.com/ErikTrier/INF205/blob/bard/plotting/timeplot.pdf" type="application/pdf">

 ## Acknowledgements
-Our code is built upon Martin Thomas Horsch code handed out in class.
+Our code is built upon Martin Thomas Horsch's code that he shared with the class.
+The folder "sphere-benchmark" is in its original state from Martin Thomas Horsch.
+The folder "Monte_carlo" is heavily based on Martin Thomas Horsch's code but we added the function to move the spheres around.

+The folders: "Monte_carlo_split_box" and "Monte_carlo_split_box_fast" are based on "Monte_carlo" which contains Martin Thomas Horsch's code.

 ## License